chemron/chemron.github.io/_notes/How does a web form work.md

 ---
 layout: post
-title: "How does a web form work.md"
+title: "How does a web form work"
 ---

 # How does a web form work